fmher/project-4/README.md

 - add payment onto theit account
 - show order history
 - create whole new database due to having users creating account

+# Post Reflection
+I think overall I did a good job on this project.
+I think that my understanding  of Django is decent and can get better.
+I feel like there are better ways to apporach certain things that I did within this project, but I did not.
+So, I used my creativity and my current knowledge to make a functioning website.
+I had a lot of trouble when attempting Django.
+I had to search up a lot on how to get certain things to work such as getting css to work, render photos correctly, and to mess with the settings file first to get everything else to work.
+There are still a lot of things that I dont know about Django but would love to learn.
+I think this project was a great learning experience in learning Django.